physics4ml/physics4ml.github.io/committee.md

 # Programme Committee

-We are very grateful for the support of these researchers who served as reviewers for our workshop:
+We are very grateful for the support of these researchers who served as the program committee of our workshop.

+## Area Chairs:

+- Benjamin Paul Chamberlain
+- Emmanuel De Bezenac
+- Patrick Kidger
+- Aditi Krishnapriyan
+- T. Konstantin Rusch
+- Elise van der Pol

+## Reviewers:

 - Victor Armegioiu
 - Federico Barbero